 Now, add some mustard to help with the emulsification… I will explain later.
 A little goes a long way, so

-Add some salt… about a half tsp or so… we also have a nice Florida blend.
+Add some salt… about a half tsp or so… here we are using a nice Florida blend……

 Spend the money and get a nice Extra Virgin Olive Oil… I added about a cup and a half to the bowl